HacKanCuBa/blake2signer/docs/details.md

 All [signers](signers.md) share the following instantiation parameters:

 * `secret`: Secret value which will be derived using BLAKE to produce the signing key.
 The minimum secret size is enforced to 16 bytes and there is no maximum.
+Since v2.3.0, it supports receiving a sequence of secrets instead of a single one, to support secret rotation, considering them ordered from oldest to newest, so that signatures are made with the newest secret but verifications are done using all of them.
 * `personalisation`: Personalisation string (which will be derived using BLAKE) to force the hash function to produce different digests for the same input (no size limit).
 * `digest_size`: Size of output signature (digest) in bytes (since v2.0.0 it defaults to 16, which is the minimum size allowed).
 * `hasher`: Hash function to use, `blake2b` (default), `blake2s`, or since v2.2.0, `blake3`; the first one is optimized for 64b platforms; the second, for 8-32b platforms (read more about them in their [official site](https://blake2.net/)) and the third, for any platform (read more in the [official site](https://github.com/BLAKE3-team/BLAKE3-specs)).